\beta-Ga2O3-Based Heterojunctions: Exploring Growth Orientations and Alloying on Electronic Properties: Associated content

 \section{Associated content}

-Detailed information on the modelling parameters, including the structures used for simulations in both bulk and interface calculations, as well as a comprehensive list of parameters employed in the device simulation.
+Detailed information on the modelling parameters, including the structures used for simulations in both bulk and interface calculations, as well as a comprehensive list of parameters employed in the device simulation, is given in the Supplemental Material~\cite{hi}.